 Garlic-Infused Olive Oil, Chicken Bone Broth & Seasonings

 Also to keep the recipe low FODMAP, I use garlic-infused olive oil; however, if not eating low FODMAP, you can use regular olive oil and sub 1 teaspoon garlic powder for the 1 teaspoon dried chives in the seasoning rub.

-A Paleo, low FODMAP broth I use and love is Imagine Chicken Bone Broth.
+I prefer to use my own homemade low FODMAP chicken bone broth for this recipe.
+If you don't have time to make homemade, a store-bought low FODMAP broth I use and love is Imagine Chicken Bone Broth.
 In my area (Western BC), I've found it at Real Canadian Superstore as well as Amazon.ca.
-This post on funwithoutfodmaps.com offers a great list of low FODMAP, store-bought chicken broth alternatives as well as a recipe for homemade, low FODMAP chicken broth, which also happens to be Paleo/Whole30.
+This post on funwithoutfodmaps.com offers a great list of low FODMAP, store-bought chicken broth alternatives.

 I prefer to use dry herbs (thyme and chives) in the seasoning rub as they tend to stick to the chops better.
 If you don't like heat, skip the cayenne pepper, but I highly recommend keeping it in.
 It makes things interesting!